What Is Remarketing: How It Works and Why Your Business Needs It

 7. Test, test, test!
 Try different strategies and see what works best for your business.

-8. And last but not least, always keep an eye on your results so you can make necessary changes along the way.
+8. Always track your results so you can make necessary changes along the way.

 When Should I Use Remarketing?

-There are a few key times when every business should consider using remarketing as part of their digital marketing strategy.
+There are a few key moments when every business should consider using remarketing as part of their digital marketing strategy:

-First, if you have a new product or service that you want to promote, remarketing can be a great way to reach people who have already shown an interest in what you offer.
+1. If you have a new product or service you want to promote, remarketing can be a great way to reach people who have already shown interest in what you offer.

 Remarketing FAQs